huaminghuangtw/Evergreen-Notes/Permanent-Notes/readers-are-leaders.md

 				* Untrained readers use central focus and spend 25-50% of their time “reading” margins with no content
 				* 不要讀每一行的第一個字和最後一個字 → To reduce eyeball movements
 		* Use a pen (with the cap on) or finger as an visual guide/pointer/pacer/tracker/indicator to trace underneath each line
 		* Read words in chunks.
-Don't focus on just one word at a time, but take in multiple words at once.
+Don’t focus on just one word at a time, but take in multiple words at once.
 The goal is to increase the number of words registered per fixation.

 ---

 # How To Remember Everything You Read?

-* To deeply internalize and understand something you're reading, the best way is to write about it—it's not enough to just highlight or write marginalia in books: there isn't much pressure to synthesize, connect, or to get to the heart of things.
+* To deeply internalize and understand something you’re reading, the best way is to write about it—it’s not enough to just highlight or write marginalia in books: there isn’t much pressure to synthesize, connect, or to get to the heart of things.
 * The best reader with the best comprehension with the best [focus](focus-is-about-saying-no.md).

 [^1]: **THIEVES:** (1) Title (2) Headings (3) Introduction (4) Emphasized words (i.e., bold and italicized words) (4) Visual Aids (5) End of Chapter Questions (6) Summary